wp-plugins/job-manager/readme.txt

 == Description ==

-A plugin for managing jobs on your Wordpress site.
-It supports all the features you need to manage your organisation's jobs:
+A plugin for managing job lists and job applications on your Wordpress site.
+It supports all the features you need to manage your organisation's jobs.

 *    *Job Listing*
     *    Categories to create multiple job lists